-Fully escorted, you will be with no less than 3 and no more than 14 like-minded traveling companions on your journey.
-A fun and knowledgeable guide will be with you for the duration of the trip to impart the story of this fascinating country and will be your personal driver as you move from one destination to the next.
+Fully escorted, a fun and knowledgeable guide will be with you for the duration of the trip to impart the story of this fascinating country and will be your personal driver as you move from one destination to the next.
 Focusing mainly in Albania (with a brief sojourn into Kosovo), this two week tour is the most in-depth one we offer on purely Albanian heritage, geography and history.
 Get off the beaten path to discover some parts rarely visited by outsiders!
 Encompassing Albania’s two distinctive regions (the northern Geg and southern Tosk areas, which you can do as individual trips rather than a whole – see itinerary below), it will surely be an amazing experience.

-We’ve designed this tour for English-speaking travelers (from the UK, Europe, North America or any other part of the world) with an itinerary that offers a pleasant lack of super-early starts – most departure times are around 9:00 in the morning.
+We’ve designed this tour for English-speaking travelers with an itinerary that offers a pleasant lack of super-early starts – most departure times are around 9:00 in the morning.
 We have managed to avoid long drives – most days you will end up at the next destination with plenty of daylight hours left to explore, relax and eat.
 The tour allows a lot of flexibility (a good balance of guidance and freedom) and provides opportunities to experience and learn as much as possible from this surprising region of the Balkans!

 Northern Albania – Geg Itinerary